Pop the Trunk: Music video

 The music video for "Pop the Trunk" was based on a concept created by Yelawolf, and it was directed by Motion Family.
-The video incorporates different elements of culture of the rural American South.
-The first part is filmed in Yelawolf parent's house, in a wooded area of Gadsden, where his mother can be seen chopping meat with a meat cleaver on a porch that has a deceased deer hanging over her head.
+The video incorporates different elements of the culture of the rural American South.
+The first part is filmed in Yelawolf parents' house, in a wooded area of Gadsden, where his mother can be seen chopping meat with a meat cleaver on a porch that has a deceased deer hanging over her head.
 His stepfather is fixing an old Chevrolet pickup truck, and eventually gets a Mossberg pump shotgun to shoot a burglar that has been trespassing on his property, thus 'popping the trunk'.
 The burglar's corpse is seen lifeless.
 Later, he is seen sitting in the back seat of an old Chevrolet Monte Carlo, rapping recreationally.
 Yelawolf's mate, Shawty Fatt, pulls into the parking lot of a liquor store and sees someone with whom he's had a disagreement, leading him to pull out his gun and kill the man before speeding off.
 The majority of the video is shot at night, giving the video an eerie feeling.
-There are many instances where the artist is seen rapping in front of a makeshift fire in a trashcan in front of an abandoned vehicle, in a scrap junkyard, and other places interwoven in between the main storyline (usually on a cold day).
+There are many instances where the artist is seen rapping in front of a makeshift fire in a trashcan in front of an abandoned vehicle, in a scrap junkyard, and in other places interwoven in between the main storyline (usually on a cold day).

 Trivia

-"Pop the Trunk" is the song that Eminem's manager Paul Rosenberg showed him in a listening session before he signed to Shady Records.
+"Pop the Trunk" is the song that Eminem's manager Paul Rosenberg showed him in a listening session before he signed with Shady Records.
 It was later included on the label's compilation album Shady XV, despite the song being released before he signed.